riverbed/steelscript-scc/docs/tutorial.rst

 The SteelScript code for working with SCC appliances resides in a module :py:mod:`steelscript.scc.core`.
 The main class in this module is :py:class:`SCC <scc.SCC>`.
 This object represents a connection to an SCC appliance.
-Let us see how easy it is to create an SCC object.
+Let's see how easy it is to create an SCC object.

 .. code-block:: python